scummvm/scummvm-web/README.md

 ## Deployment

-To deploy changes to the site, simply push the updates to origin/master and run site-install on the server.
+To deploy changes to the official ScummVM website, simply push the updates to `origin/master` and run `site-install` on the server.

 ## Updating data